 - Major plant failures – resulting in the loss of lives and major business interruptions, and;

 - Growth constraints – arising from decisions made to save money on key, long term items of plant or infrastructure at the operation.

-The common threads are:
+watch The common threads are: